AnjaneyuluBatta505/python-tutorial/collections-module/problems.md

 9. Write a function to convert a list of dictionaries to a list of `namedtuple` objects.
 10. Create a namedtuple called `Employee` with `name`, `position`, and `salary`.
 Write a method to give a raise to an employee.

+## dequeue

+11. Create a `deque` of integers from 1 to 10.
+Perform and print the results of basic operations: append, appendleft, pop, and popleft.
+12. Write a function to rotate a `deque` n steps to the right.
+13. Implement a queue using a `deque`.
+Provide methods for enqueue and dequeue.
+14. Implement a stack using a `deque`.
+Provide methods for push and pop.
+15. Write a function to reverse the elements in a `deque`.
+16. Write a function to find the maximum and minimum elements in a `deque`.
+17. Implement a sliding window maximum function using a `deque`.
+18. Write a function to remove all instances of a given value from a `deque`.
+19. Create a `deque` and perform insert operations at both ends.
+Print the final `deque`.
+20. Write a function to merge two deques into one.

+## Counter